Cryptographic Choreographies: Translation Semantics

-The semantics of local behaviour is defined in Fig.~\ref{fig:semantics:local} and consists of two transition relations $\to$ and $\Rightarrow$ that call each other: $\to$ is on triples $(L,F,\mu)$ where $L$ is a multi-set of local behaviors, $F$ is a frame representing the intruder knowledge and $\mu$ is the memory map; the initial state is $(\emptyset,[],\mu_0)$ where $\mu_0$ maps everything to $\blank$; $\Rightarrow$ is on tuples $(\A,\mu)$ where $\A$ is an atomic section of a local behavior.
+The semantics of local behavior is defined in Fig.~\ref{fig:semantics:local} and consists of two transition relations $\to$ and $\Rightarrow$ that call each other: $\to$ is on triples $(L,F,\mu)$ where $L$ is a multi-set of local behaviors, $F$ is a frame representing the intruder knowledge and $\mu$ is the memory map; the initial state is $(\emptyset,[],\mu_0)$ where $\mu_0$ maps everything to $\blank$; $\Rightarrow$ is on tuples $(\A,\mu)$ where $\A$ is an atomic section of a local behavior.
 We decorate the transition relations with a list of events that occurred upon the transitions.
 In this semantics, the intruder \emph{is} the network: every message an honest agent sends gets added into the intruder knowledge, and every message an honest agent receives comes from the intruder knowledge: the intruder can choose any recipe over their knowledge, which includes encrypting and decrypting with known keys.
 An atomic section is handled literally atomically using the $\Rightarrow$ relation locally at an agent until it hits the $\unlock$; we label the transition with the trace $\mathit{tr}$ of all events that the agent emitted.

-The next rule allows to spawn new instances any role $\role A$: we choose any instantiation $\sigma$ of the variables in $F_{\role A}$ with agent names; if $\sigma$ is honest, i.e., $\sigma(\role A)\neq i$, we apply the instantiated knowledge $\sigma(F_{\role A})$ as a substitution to the local behavior $\LC_{\role A}$, leaving only labels that are introduced by new, receive, and memory read.
+The last two rules regarding $\to$ allow spawning new instances of any role $\role A$: we choose any instantiation $\sigma$ of the variables in $F_{\role A}$ with agent names; if $\sigma$ is honest, i.e., $\sigma(\role A)\neq \replaced \i i$, we apply the instantiated knowledge $\sigma(F_{\role A})$ as a substitution to the local behavior $\LC_{\role A}$, leaving only labels that are introduced by new, receive, and memory read.
 This semantics allows running an arbitrary number of sessions in parallel and sequentially.
-If $\sigma$ is dishonest, i.e., $\sigma(\role A)=i$ then this represents that the intruder plays role $\role A$ under the actual name $i$.
+If $\sigma$ is dishonest, i.e., $\sigma(\role A)=\replaced \i i$ then this represents that the intruder plays role $\role A$ under the actual name $\replaced \i i$.
 This models a dishonest/compromised agent.
 We give the intruder the initial knowledge needed to play the role, i.e., $\sigma(\F_{\role A})$ where we have to rename the labels in the frame to avoid a clash with labels in the present intruder knowledge.